-EirGrid is pleased to confirm that the GAA has announced us as Irish team sponsors for the upcoming International Rules Series games in Australia in November.
+EirGrid is pleased to confirm that the GAA has announced us as the Irish team sponsor for the upcoming International Rules Series games in Australia in November.

 Irish team manager Joe Kernan will take his charges to Adelaide on Sunday, November 12 and Perth on Saturday, November 18.
 This year sees the competition returning to a two-game series.